wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Useful skill around here," Elena said, glancing at the stack of paperwork on her desk.
 "This business has its share of chaos."

-As if summoned by her words, the front door chimed and a customer entered—an older man with paint-stained overalls and the kind of urgent expression that suggested an emergency.
+As if summoned by her words, the front door chimed and a customer entered: an older man with paint-stained overalls and the kind of urgent expression that suggested an emergency.

 "Elena?
 I've got a problem with the floods for the bandstand rehearsal.
 Half of them are flickering, and the city inspector is coming tomorrow."

 "Tom, you're in luck," Elena said, already moving toward her tool kit.
 "Just finished writing up the bandstand electrical quote.
 Give me an hour and we'll have them steady."

 She paused at the door.
 "Tamsin, keep working with Ivy on the vent wheel.
-And both of you—eat something.
+And both of you, eat something.
 There's soup on the stove."

 After she left, the shop felt quieter, more intimate.
 Tamsin had gone back to the lantern maintenance, but her movements had a restless quality that suggested her mind was elsewhere.